codehsbooks/introcs/Basic-Data-Structures/looping-over-a-grid.md

   </tr>
 </table>

+### Finding the sum

-We want to find the sum of all these numbers.
+We want to create a function that will print the sum of all these numbers.
 Now how do we accomplish this?
 We would have to loop over the array, but what type of loop would we use?
 To access a number in the grid, we would need two variables that point to the row and the column.
 Thus, the best way to accomplish this task is to use two nested for-loops, one for the row and one for the column.

 The loop structure we would want to use is as follows: